aboria/Aboria/README.md

 <a name="neighbour">Neighbourhood Searching</a>
 -----------------------------------------------

 The `Particles` container gives you neighbourhood searching functionality, using a simple Cell List or Linked-List approach.
 The domain is divided into a regular grid of cubes with side length equal to a constant lengthscale that is supplied by the user.
-Each particle in the continer is assigned to the cell that contains its position.
+Each particle in the container is assigned to the cell that contains its position.
 Neighbourhood search queries at a given point return all the particles within the cell that contains this point and the immediate cell neighbours.

 Before you can use the neighbourhood searching, you need to initialise the domain using the `init_neighbour_search` function